Florian Willeitner, violin

 "...amazingly vivacious, vivid and electrifying... the hot-blooded guys from the vision string quartet seem to be completely fearless” Der Tagesspiegel

 Founded in 2012 and based in Berlin, the vision string quartet has already established itself as one of the finest young string quartets of its generation.
-With unique versatility that focuses on the classical string quartet repertoire alongside their own compositions and arrangements of other disparate genres such as folk, pop, rock, funk and minimalist music.
+With a unique versatility that focuses on the classical string quartet repertoire alongside their own compositions and arrangements of other disparate genres such as folk, pop, rock, funk and minimalist music.
 The four young musicians from Berlin who identify as much as a ‘band’ as a ‘string quartet’ are on a mission to re-address with integrity how classical music is presented and perceived by both new and traditional audiences.
-Their distinctive characteristics of performing all their programmes standing up and completely from memory lend its performances an added intimacy and intensity which has been widely praised.
+Their distinctive characteristics of performing all their concerts completely from memory and standing up lend its performances an added intimacy and intensity which has been widely praised.